dagraham/plm-dgraham/README.md

     $ pipx ensurepath

-to ensure that directories necessary for *pipx* operation are in your PATH environment variable and finally to install *etm* itself:
+to ensure that directories necessary for *pipx* operation are in your PATH environment variable and finally to install *plm* itself:

     $ pipx install plm-dgraham